baijum/service-binding-documentation/docs/getting-started/installing-service-binding.md

 ## Installing Operator without OLM

-If you don't have OLM, you can install the operator using the released configuration:
+If you don't have OLM, you can install the operator using the released resources:

 ```
 kubectl apply -f https://github.com/redhat-developer/service-binding-operator/releases/latest/download/release.yaml